 Maestro Robert W. Butts, Conductor- Baroque Orchestra of New Jersey

-Recipient of the Damien Dixon Scholarship, Andrew Phillips Scholarship, 1st place in Westminster Choir College’s Freshmen Piano Competition, finalist in the Pearl & Julius Young Artist Competition and two time recipient of the PBD Outstanding Young Artist award, John Franek is a pianist and composer who continuously searches for and creates new sonic expressions within the acoustic and electronic worlds.
+Recipient of the Damien Dixon Scholarship, Andrew Phillips Scholarship, two time winner of 1st place in Westminster Choir College’s Piano Competition, finalist in the Pearl & Julius Young Artist Competition and two time recipient of the PBD Outstanding Young Artist award, John Franek is a pianist and composer who continuously searches for and creates new sonic expressions within the acoustic and electronic worlds.

-John premiered his Concerto for Keyboard & Strings with the Baroque Orchestra of New Jersey on July 10th, 2016 with Maestro Robert Butts conducting and with John as the soloist.
-Since then he has also performed in the baroque orchestra’s summer chamber music series as a soloist, performing works across genres; including his own works as well as Mozart’s piano sonata no.8.
+John has premiered his Concerto for Keyboard & Strings with the Baroque Orchestra of New Jersey, his piece Quintillus for piano and orchestra with the Westminster Community Orchestra and his Piano Concerto No.1 with the Central Jersey Symphony Orchestra.
 John has performed across New Jersey and has had premieres across the east coast as well as Europe.
-John has released three albums, two under the pseudonym Exordium and one with his piano duet Helix 2.
+John also had his south American debut on August 4th, 2017 at La Casa de la Música in Quito, Ecuador.
+John has released multiple solo albums on Off Records as well as one with his piano duet Helix 2.
 All of his albums can be found on iTunes, Amazon Music and many more music distribution services.
 Helix 2; composed of John and pianist/organist Mike Ryan; performs four-hand and/ or two piano concerts with a concert scheduled as far as Paris in 2019.

 In an exclusive interview with Rider news about his work and accomplishments, John stated that, “There’s that invisible string that connects all of us”, and he still strives in his music to shape sound in a way that will similarly shape the listener’s, broadening their understanding and appreciation of the sound world.

-Under the tutelage of Phyllis Lehrer, master piano pedagogue and performer, Jay Kawarsky, master composer and ensemble director, and Joel Phillips, master composer and author, John is currently in his Junior year at Westminster Choir College double majoring in Theory & Composition as well as Piano.
+Under the tutelage of Prf.
+Phyllis Lehrer and Dr. Jay Kawarsky, John is currently in his Senior year at Westminster Choir College double majoring in Theory & Composition as well as Piano.